Big 12 football needs Texas to join Oklahoma at the top of the standings this decade

 2020s prediction: In between

-The toughest team in the Big 12 to size up is the Wildcats, who churned out solid year after solid year in the last half-decade of Bill Snyder’s second tenure, then went 8-5 in the debut season of successor Chris Klieman, whose record at North Dakota State earned him a promotion to Manhattan.
+The toughest team in the Big 12 to size up is the Wildcats, who churned out solid year after solid year in the last half-decade of Bill Snyder’s second tenure, then went 8-5 in the debut season of successor Chris Klieman, whose record at Football Championship Subdivision power North Dakota State earned him a promotion to Manhattan.
 K-State doesn’t have an abundance of nearby high school talent (though there are plenty of junior colleges in the state).
 Access to talent didn’t stop Snyder from becoming the first coach to post a career winning record with the Wildcats since the Great Depression.
 Klieman isn’t going to pick off Oklahoma every year like he did in 2019, but it’s possible to average seven or eight victories at Kansas State.
 It just isn’t automatic.

 Oklahoma